ALPHA HYDROXY ACIDS (AHAs)

-- Reducing the pigmentation associated with a skin disorder called melasma.
+- Dark skin patches on the face (melasma).
 Applying 10% glycolic acid as a lotion for 2 weeks followed by a facial peeling program using 50% glycolic acid every month for 3 consecutive months seems to reduce unwanted skin coloration in people with two of the three types of melasma, epidermal-type and mixed-type melasma.
 However, glycolic acid facial peels don't seem to work for the third type of melasma, dermal-type melasma.
 Applying a peel containing 30% glycolic acid as part of a program also involving laser treatment appears to be better than just the laser treatment for reducing the unwanted skin coloration of mixed-type melasma.

 Insufficient Evidence for

 - An inherited skin disorder that causes dry, scaly skin (ichthyosis).
 Early research shows that applying alpha hydroxy acid preparations for 1-3 weeks helps improve the appearance of skin in people with this condition.

 - Obesity.
 Some people with obesity develop a darker skin color in the folds of the skin.
 Early research shows that applying a 70% glycolic acid peel to these darker skin areas helps to reduce this color change.

 - Rough, scaly skin on the scalp and face (seborrheic dermatitis).
 Early research shows that applying a solution containing urea, lactic acid, and propylene glycol (Kaprolac) every day might reduce redness and peeling associated with this skin disorder.